 We first saw a hippo family bathing near the banks of the Nile where we crossed.
 Those animals are so impressive!
-Weighting around 1,500 kg (adults), they are the third-largest type of land mammal and ranks among the most dangerous animals in Africa.
-We hired a park ranger / guide at the park office, after crossing the Nile, and we slowly started to drive in the savannah.
+Weighing around 1,500 kg (adults), they are the third-largest type of land mammal and ranks among the most dangerous animals in Africa.
+We hired a park ranger/guide at the park office, after crossing the Nile, and we slowly started to drive in the savannah.
 We started to see antelopes with the sun rising up higher and illuminating the splendid savannah landscapes.
-First we saw the beautiful Ugandan kob, then the Hartebeest and finally the small but graceful Oribi.
+First, we saw the beautiful Ugandan kob, then the Hartebeest, and finally the small but graceful Oribi.

-Going further we were very lucky to see Rothschild's giraffes (or Ugandan Giraffes), which is one of the most endangered subspecies.
+Going further we were very lucky to see Rothschild’s giraffes (or Ugandan Giraffes), which is one of the most endangered subspecies.
 We observed a group of 20 or 25 giraffes eating in the savannah.
-Our guide, Simon, was very experienced and able to explain with a great deal of details animals' characteristics and behaviors, which made the game drive even more interesting!
-We also saw many warthogs, herd of buffalos, monkeys, birds of all colors and sizes (450 species recorded in the park, including the Shoebill and the Grey crowned crane - Uganda's national bird)...
+Our guide, Simon, was very experienced and able to explain in a lot of details animals’ characteristics and behaviors, which made the game drive even more interesting!
+We also saw many warthogs, a herd of buffalos, monkeys, and birds of all colors and sizes (450 species recorded in the park, including the Shoebill and the Grey crowned crane – Uganda’s national bird)…